 - Always lock your bike around the frame and rear wheel.

 - Front wheels are easily removed and, though less valuable, still a target for thieves.
 Never lock your bike through the front wheel, and if you are extra concerned about security detach your front wheel and lock it with your rear wheel and frame.
-For an illustrated guide to proper bike locking technique, please refer to the following image.

 With a valid student card, bike tool kits and supplies for minor repairs can be rented from the Physical Activity Complex Equipment Room during PAC hours.
 The USSU also has a bike repair stand with a limited number of tools installed outside of the Arts Building.